A word or two on the naming of odonata.

 Or does it?
 Common/vernacular names produce their own difficulties, specifically in the English tongue.

 Firstly, common names attempt to be in some way descriptive, sometimes of physical attributes and sometimes of geographical distribution.
 However, the Green-eyed Hooktail does not always have green eyes, for example.
 The Scarce Chaser may be relatively uncommon in England but is not sur le continent.
-Originally, the Norfolk Hawker had a limited distribution within the English county of Norfolk but now has extended its range to include Suffolk, Essex, Kent, Cambridgeshire, Hertfordshire … Furthermore, it exists in other European countries where a name involving Norfolk makes no sense at all.
+Names based on geography can be even worse: originally, the Norfolk Hawker was restricted to the English county of Norfolk but now has extended its range to include Suffolk, Essex, Kent, Cambridgeshire, Hertfordshire … Furthermore, it exists in other European countries where a name involving Norfolk makes no sense at all.

 Secondly, where English is used in a wide variety of theatres, multiple very different common names exist.
 One of my favourite examples is Orthetrum sabina which is variously known as: